YanLuong/School_District_Analysis/README.md

-    - Scores by school size
+    - ##### Scores by school size

-    - Scores by school type
+    - ##### Scores by school type
+        Thomas High School is a charter school so any adjustments made to the ninth grade scores from Thomas High School would affect the charter school scores specifically.
+The difference is barely noticable and it is only when you consider the decimals that you see the decrease of 0.04% in the '% Overall Passing' score.

 Conclusion